merlinkv/C64_Breadbin_8xKernal_Adapter/README.md

 A simple 8 Kernal Adapter for C64 Breadbin based on EEPROM W27C512.

-You can use it with three microswitches or a DIP switch with thrre rows connected to the PCB and placed on the case.
+You can use it with three microswitches or a DIP switch with three rows connected to the PCB and placed on the case.